kreteshq/retes/README.md

 ## Benchmarks

+WIP

 ## Roadmap

-- [ ] infer types for dynamic segments from routes using the string literals feature from TypeScript 4.1 (in progress #1)
+- [ ] infer types for dynamic segments from routes using the string literals feature from TypeScript 4.1 (in progress PR #1)